sagemath/sagewiki_to_gh-2022-10-10/days4/projects.md

  * Bobby Moretti: '''Symbolic calculus'''.
 Speeding up arithmetic, cleaning up functions.py, reimplementing and improving maxima's solve command.
  * Bobby Moretti: '''Weirstrass Normal Form'''.
 Implement EllipticCurve_from_cubic() without using MAGMA.
  * didier deshommes: Improve support for '''SAGE on NexentaOS'''.
 Several packages need to be patched.
+ * Yi Qiang:
+  * Improve overhead of running jobs with DSage
+  * Completely convert to GNUTLS
+  * Finish implementing a web interface to dsage with Alex and Dorian
+  * Finish implementing gmp-ecm wrapper
+  * Help out with porting the notebook server to twisted